 It is also believed that the climate in which the headlight was manufactured or assembled can be a root cause of the moisture, fogging, or condensation.
 Let's say for example your headlight was manufactured in a warm and humid climate like some parts of China - and then shipped to a dry and arid climate like Arizona...
 It's possible that the moisture from the manufacturer's climate can:

 A: Be trapped inside the plastics used during manufacturing, and off-gas later as it cures or is in use.

-Most common reason is a broken seal.
+The most common reason is a broken seal.

-Headlights are normally manufactured by forming a back side housing, and a front side lens, and then gluing them together with one of several methods.
+Headlights are normally manufactured by forming a backside housing, and a front side lens, and then gluing them together with one of several methods.
 Sometimes that method is a plastic weld, sometimes it's sealed with a gasket and clips, and most commonly it's sealed up with a dense rubbery product called butyl.
 In any of these scenarios - if the seal fails you will get moisture inside your headlight.
 There's no real good way to test this, and it could be broken ANYWHERE around the housing.

 NOTE: DO NOT DO THIS PROJECT UNLESS YOU ARE A TRAINED PROFESSIONAL.
 It will be very easy to do more harm than good if you aren't accustomed to doing this type of work.
 We recommend you hire a professional who has experience with these types of projects.